qpython-android/qpython.org/README.md

 ## Other
+Besides github, you can give us feedback in http://qpython.org also.

-The QPython.org's sourcecode folks from the askbot free version(https://askbot.com/)
+The http://QPython.org's sourcecode folks from the askbot free version(https://askbot.com/)

 ## author